 We market the majority of our natural gas, NGLs, crude oil and condensate production from the properties we operate for our interest, and that of the other working interest owners.
 We pay our royalty owners from the sales attributable to our working interest.
 Natural gas, NGLs and oil purchasers are selected on the basis of price, credit quality and service reliability.
-For a summary of purchasers of our natural gas, NGLs and oil production that accounted for 10% or more of consolidated revenue, see Note 16 to our consolidated financial statements.
+For a summary of purchasers of our natural gas, NGLs and oil production that accounted for 10% or more of consolidated revenue, see Note 2 to our consolidated financial statements.
 Because alternative purchasers of natural gas and oil are usually readily available, we believe that the loss of any of these purchasers would not have a material adverse effect on our operations.
 Production from our properties is marketed using methods that are consistent with industry practice.
 Sales prices for natural gas, NGLs and oil production are negotiated based on factors normally considered in the industry, such as index or spot price, distance from the well to the pipeline, commodity quality and prevailing supply and demand conditions.
-Our natural gas production is sold to utilities, marketing and mid-stream companies and industrial users.
-Our NGLs production is typically sold to natural gas processors or users of NGLs.
+Our natural gas processors or users of NGLs.
 Our oil and condensate production is sold to crude oil processors, transporters and refining and marketing companies in the area.
 Market volatility due to fluctuating weather conditions, international political developments, overall energy supply and demand, economic growth rates and other factors in the United States and worldwide have had, and will continue to have, a significant effect on energy prices.